JLChnToZ/Unity-Animation-Hierarchy-Editor/README.md

 Place the AnimationHierarchyEditor.cs file in the `[project folder]/Editors/` folder to make it work.
 Then you'll be able to open the Animation Hierarchy Editor window by navigating to Window > Animation Hierarchy Editor.

 The editor should appear once you've selected the animation clip you want to edit.

+### License

+The original was released into public domain though, this modified version is licensed under [MIT](LICENSE).